Nationalist historiography

-Historiography is the study of how history is written.
-One pervasive influence upon the writing of history has been nationalism, a set of beliefs about political legitimacy and cultural identity.
-Nationalism has provided a significant framework for historical writing in Europe and in those former colonies influenced by Europe since the nineteenth century.
-Typically official school textbooks are based on the nationalist model and focus on the emergence, trials and successes of the forces of nationalism.
+Nationalist historiography is a branch of historiography which talks about history in regards to the emergence of the forces of nationalism in a nation.
+Nationalism, a set of beliefs about political legitimacy and cultural identity, has been a pervasive influence on history, providing a significant framework for historical writing in Europe and in those former colonies influenced by Europe since the nineteenth century.
+This nationalist model of history is typically used by official school textbooks.

 Origins

+Nationalist history might be defined as history which uses the nation as its main category for historical people, places and actions.
 The eighteenth and nineteenth century saw the emergence of nationalist ideologies.
 John Breuilly notes how the "historical grounding of nationalism was reinforced by its close ties with the emergence of professional academic historical writing."
 During the French Revolution a national identity was crafted, identifying the common people with the Gauls.
 In Germany historians and humanists, such as Johann Gottfried Herder and Johann Gottlieb Fichte, identified a linguistic and cultural identity of the German nation, which became the basis of a political movement to unite the fragmented states of this German nation.

 A significant historiographical outcome of this movement of German nationalism was the formation of a "Society for Older German Historical Knowledge", which sponsored the editing of a massive collection of documents of German history, the Monumenta Germaniae Historica.
 The sponsors of the MGH, as it is commonly known, defined German history very broadly; they edited documents concerning all territories where German-speaking people had once lived or ruled.
 Thus, documents from Italy to France to the Baltic were grist for the mill of the MGHs editors.

 This model of scholarship focusing on detailed historical and linguistic investigations of the origins of a nation, set by the founders of the MGH, was imitated throughout Europe.
 In this framework, historical phenomena were interpreted as they related to the development of the nation-state; the state was projected into the past.
 National histories are thus expanded to cover everything that has ever happened within the largest extent of the expansion of a nation, turning Mousterian hunter-gatherers into incipient Frenchmen.
 Conversely, historical developments spanning many current countries may be ignored, or analysed from narrow parochial viewpoints.

 The efforts of these nineteenth century historians provided the intellectual foundations for both justifying the creation of new nation states and the expansion of already existing ones.
 As Georg Iggers notes, these historians were often highly partisan and "went into the archives to find evidence that would support their nationalistic and class preconceptions and thus give them the aura of scientific authority."
 Paul Lawrence concurs, noting how – even with nationalisms still without states – historians "often sought to provide a historical basis for the claims to nationhood and political independence of states that did not yet exist."